vaish2704/Scaled_CMOS_Nand/README.md

 More information can be found here: <a href='https://www.synopsys.com/implementation-and-signoff/ams-simulation/primewave.html'>Synopsys PrimeWave Design Environment</a></br>

 <b>• Synopsys 28nm PDK:</b></br>
-The 28 nanometer Process design kit by Synopsys was the focal point behind the Design and Analysis of this project.
+The Schematic design and output analysis of the project was done entirely using the 28nm Process Design Kit by Synopsys.

 # Circuit Design